bmegli/realsense-depth-to-vaapi-hevc10/README.md

 This program uses video codec for depth map encoding.
 It will not work perfectly.

-If you are not concerned with CPU usage and realtime requirements consider using [HEVC 3D extension](https://hevc.hhi.fraunhofer.de/3dhevc) reference software encoder.
+Consider [HEVC 3D extension](https://hevc.hhi.fraunhofer.de/3dhevc) software encoder if you are not concerned with:
+- CPU usage
+- realtime requirements

 ## Platforms